mattheww/gomill/gomill_docs/sgf.rst

    *value* should be a native Python representation of the required property value (as returned by :func:`~get`).

-   Raises :exc:`ValueError` if it the property value isn't acceptable.
+   Raises :exc:`ValueError` if the property value isn't acceptable.

    See :ref:`sgf_property_types` below for details of how property values should be represented in Python.